StewartLynch/CTHelp2/README.md

                       imageName:"RemoveBook"))
 ```

+**Note:** Images will be aspect scaled, but will always fit within the size of the card so it is best to design your images so that they are a maximum width of 260 px and a maximum height of 210 px.

+The `helpText` field will scroll, but the maximum height for your image should only be used if you have not helpText otherwise the helpText may not be visible.

 ##### Step 4 - Optional Cards appendDefaults()

 There are 2 optional cards that may be included by calling the `appendDefaults` function to your instance of `CTHelp`.
 This function takes 5 parameters; `companyName` (String), `emailAddress` (String), `data` (data), `website` (String) and `companyImageName` (String)